praveen00219/Koinx-Free-Crypto-Tax-Calculator/README.md

 - Long Term Capital Gains Discount: $15
 - Net Capital Gains Amount: $15
 - Tax to be Paid: $4.875 (equivalent to 32.5% of $15)

-### Deployment

-The application has been deployed using the popular hosting platform Netlify, ensuring seamless accessibility for users.
-You can access the application by following this <a href="https://koinx-crypto-tax-calculator.netlify.app/" target="_blank">Visit the Crypto Tax Calculator</a>.